Psalm 84 – The Pilgrim’s Love and Longing for God and His House

 And look upon the face of Your anointed.

 a.
-O God, behold our shield: We take shield here as a reference to a literal shield, and speaking of the material means of defense for Israel.
-The Psalmist asked God to behold what Israel wisely did to defend themselves.
+O God, behold our shield: We take shield here as a reference to a literal shield, which was the main means of defense for Israel.
+The psalmist asked God to behold what Israel wisely did to defend itself.

 b.
-Look upon the face of Your anointed: We take Your anointed as a reference to the King of Israel, who were each specially anointed for their office.
-Though the Psalmist had first in mind David (or possibly Solomon), it also points toward the Messiah, the ultimate anointed One.
+Look upon the face of Your anointed: We take Your anointed as a reference to the King of Israel, who was specially anointed for his office.
+Though the psalmist had first in mind David (or possibly Solomon), it also points toward the Messiah, the ultimate anointed One.